Scobalula/HydraX-Original/README.md

 - Q: x Asset completely failed, what to doooooo?
 - A: The best thing to do is to send me a lovely PM with the name of the asset, its location, and any other information you can give.

+- Q: Pfffft, xyz can already export some of these.
+- A: Correct.

 - Q: Your app is crap!!!!!
 - A: Aww damn, sorry to disappoint you.
 I've been doing this for less than a year and it's a constant learning process, if you have suggestions, tips, see anywhere I butchered completely, do let me know. :c

 ## Support Me